The Affordable Care Act promises to bring insurance to millions of Californians who don’t have it now. But will it bring them health care?

 Agricultural businesses and the insurance companies that serve them are scrambling to prepare for the changes that health care reform will bring over the next few years.

-By Heather Tirado Gilligan A new study suggests that swallowing fish pills and snacking on nuts won’t prevent cognitive decline.
 Omega-3s fatty acids, found in foods like salmon, walnuts and leafy greens as well as fish oil and other supplements, are associated with health benefits including reduced risk of stroke and heart disease.
-The fatty acids are needed for blood clotting, building cell membranes in
+The fatty acids are needed for blood clotting, building cell membranes in the brain and other essential functions.

 Jorge Rivera’s mission, called Sole Searching, is twofold: to introduce his running companions to different parts of the city and to talk to residents of every neighborhood, both blighted and affluent, about the benefits of exercise.

-By Callie Shanafelt Some of the costliest care in the nation goes to the nine million people who are enrolled in both Medicaid and Medicare.
+Some of the costliest care in the nation goes to the nine million people who are enrolled in both Medicaid and Medicare.
 Dubbed dual-eligibles, these low-income seniors and younger people with disabilities qualify for the insurance program for seniors (Medicare) and the insurance program for the poor (Medicaid, called Medi-Cal in California).
 Dual-eligibles often have complicated illnesses.
-But that’s not the only
+But that’s not the only reason why their care is so expensive, with yearly spending for their care exceeding $300 billion.

 The biggest winners from the federal health reform known as the Affordable Care Act will probably be older adults who are too young to be eligible for Medicare.

-By Chris Richard Each day, the staff at Foothill Presbyterian Hospital in Glendora sets aside a patient room for an overhaul under the “Room a Day” program.
-This isn’t just ordinary housekeeping.
-It’s a 78-item checklist that ranges from waxing floors to tightening plumbing connections and disassembling ceiling ducts to replace air filters.
-Three Foothill departments join in the work, and a supervisor may add
+Each day, the staff at Foothill Presbyterian Hospital in Glendora sets aside a patient room for an overhaul under the “Room a Day” program.

 Counties all over California are cheering the state’s decision to expand Medi-Cal to more than 1.4 million low-income adults – and bracing for the $1.3 billion the state expects to take away from county health services over the next four years.